The Regularity Transformation Equations: An elliptic mechanism for smoothing gravitational metrics in General Relativity: The Riemann-flat condition in terms of matrix valued differential forms

-In this section we derive a pair of nonlinear Poisson equations equivalent to the Riemann Flat Condition in the form (\ref{Riemann_flat_J-form_prelim}), such that it closes up in the unknowns $(J,\Gammati)$, with regularity in each term formally consistent with $\Gamma\in W^{m,p}$, but $\tilde{\Gamma},J\in W^{m+1,p}$.
+In Sections \ref{Sec_equiv_warm-up} - \ref{Sec_equiv_main} we derive a pair of nonlinear Poisson equations equivalent to the Riemann-flat condition in the form (\ref{Riemann_flat_J-form_prelim}), such that it closes up in the unknowns $(J,\Gammati)$, with regularity in each term formally consistent with $\Gamma\in W^{m,p}$, but $\tilde{\Gamma},J\in W^{m+1,p}$.
 This accomplishes the first step in our program to apply elliptic regularity results to solve the problem of regularity singularities.
 To start, observe that equations \eqref{Riemann_flat_J-form_prelim} - \eqref{J_integrability_prelim} are under-determined for unknowns $(J,\Gammati)$.
 On the other hand, \eqref{Riemann_flat_curl-form_prelim} is a system of equations for $\tilde{\Gamma}$ alone which is consistent with $\Gammati$ being one degree more regular than $\Gamma$, $\tilde{\Gamma}\in W^{m+1,p}$, but a necessary condition to solve them is that the exterior derivative of the right hand side must vanish.
 The latter imposes additional conditions on $\tilde{\Gamma}$ that must be satisfied.
-The objective of this section is to derive equations \eqref{eqn1} - \eqref{eqn4} from \eqref{Riemann_flat_J-form_prelim} - \eqref{J_integrability_prelim}, a system of elliptic PDE's which closes up in $(J,\Gammati)$, and prove that finding solutions of this PDE is equivalent to solving the Riemann-flat condition \eqref{Riemann_flat_J-form_prelim} - \eqref{J_integrability_prelim}.
+The objective of Sections \ref{Sec_equiv_warm-up} - \ref{Sec_equiv_main} is to derive equations \eqref{eqn1} - \eqref{eqn4} from \eqref{Riemann_flat_J-form_prelim} - \eqref{J_integrability_prelim}, a system of elliptic PDE's which closes up in $(J,\Gammati)$, and prove that finding solutions of this PDE is equivalent to solving the Riemann-flat condition \eqref{Riemann_flat_J-form_prelim} - \eqref{J_integrability_prelim}.

-\subsection{Cauchy Riemann systems and Poisson equations}
+\section{Cauchy Riemann systems and Poisson equations}